riot-ci/RIOT/cpu/esp8266/README.md

 export NEWLIB_DIR=/path/to/esp/newlib-xtensa
 ```

-Please take care, to use the newlib-c version from esp-open-rtos since it includes ```stdatomic.h```.
+Please take care, to use the newlib-c version that was modified for esp-open-rtos since it includes ```stdatomic.h```.

 ```
 cd /my/source/dir